-Racial profiling, criminalization, and mass incarceration of African Americans and other people of color constitute today’s legal system for institutionalized racism, discrimination, and exclusion.
 Dr. Michelle Alexander, civil rights advocate, litigator, scholar and author of The New Jim Crow: Mass Incarceration in the Age of Colorblindness exposes today’s racial caste system and how to resist it.
-Dr. Alexander spoke to an audience of over 600 people at Justice General Assembly 2012 in Phoenix and challenged us to learn about the oppression that’s happening through the criminal justice system to people of color in our nation and our communities, and to step up and witness.
-Join the movement to support prisoners and their families and to put an end to mass incarceration.
+Dr. Alexander spoke to an audience of over 600 people at Justice General Assembly 2012 in Phoenix and challenged Unitarian Universalists to learn more, witness, and act to stop the oppression of people of color perpetuated through the criminal legal system in our communities and across the country.

-Invite your congregation and members of your community to read the book together.
-Use the UU Study Guide for your conversations.
+Invite your congregation and members of your community to read Dr. Alexander's book together.
+Use the Unitarian Universalist (UU) Study Guide for your conversations.

-2012 General Assembly Workshop Video: The New Jim Crow: Mass Incarceration and Institutional Racism led by Michelle Alexander
+2012 General Assembly Workshop full video: The New Jim Crow: Mass Incarceration and Institutional Racism led by Michelle Alexander

 Reach out to people and organizations who are leading the movement to end mass incarceration and other UUs.
 Read how UU congregations are doing this: